algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 #### Managing your GitLab authorization

 If you want to review your GitLab authorization status, you can visit your user settings page.
-Simply scroll to the "Source Control Management" section to view any prior GitLab authorizations, or to connect your account:
+Simply scroll to the "Source Control Management" section to view any prior GitLab authorizations, or to connect your account.

 **Enterprise Users:** By default, on new Algorithmia clusters algorithm source code can only be hosted internally within the Algorithmia platform.
 As such, you may not see GitLab listed within the above section until your administrator enables GitLab as a source host.
 {: .notice-info}